christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 a NATO excercise in 2014 were used for their advantage.
 A french Mirage fighter jet went down on a farm in Ida Viru, killing an ethnic russian farmer.
 The "Steadfast Jazz Disaster" becoming a major talking point in local politics.
-With the annexation of Crimea, talks of more autonomy grew louder amongs RIP politicians.
+With the annexation of Crimea, discussions of more autonomy grew louder amongs RIP politicians.

-The baltic states decided as a reaction to Crimea and the growing unrest along the border counties to join their forces more broadly, to encourage cooperation and unity among them.
+Since Europe was preoccupied, the baltic states decided as a reaction to Crimea and the growing unrest along the border counties to join their forces more broadly,as to encourage cooperation and unity among them.
 A new [border guard unit](#baltic-security-partnership-brigade) was established to patrol the swamps and bogs, and to quickly deploy forces to remote parts of the sparsely populated forest regions.

-### Growing tensions
+### Rising tides

 <p align=center>
 <img src="/scenarios/ressources/elections.excalidraw.png" alt="UN APC guarding election" style="display: block; margin-left: auto; margin-right: auto; height: auto" width=70%/>